nawab312/Kubernetes/Kubernetes_TroubleShooting_Debugging.md

 NAME         READY   STATUS             RESTARTS   AGE my-app-xyz   0/1     ImagePullBackOff   0          1m
 ```
+- ErrImagePull: This error happens immediately when Kubernetes fails to pull an image from a container registry.
+- ImagePullBackOff: This happens after multiple ErrImagePull failures.
+Kubernetes starts delaying retries exponentially (BackOff).

 **Reason**
 - Kubernetes cannot pull the container image from the registry.